List of Gargoyles characters: The New Olympians

 Other New Olympians seen include an unnamed female centaur, an unnamed Cyclops, and an unnamed fairy.

 The New Olympians appeared during the "Avalon World Tour" story arc in the episode "The New Olympians" in which Elisa Maza arrived on the island along with her three "gargoyle" companions (Goliath, his daughter Angela, and Bronx).
-Because of their experiences with the human race, Taurus at one point specifically mentions the murder of his ancestor by Theseus.
+Because of their experiences with the human race, Taurus at one point specifically mentions his ancestor's imprisonment in the Labyrinth where he was later killed by Theseus.
 The New Olympians harbored a strong hatred against Elisa and humans in general.
 This inverts the show's usual premise in which many humans are prejudiced against creatures such as gargoyles.
 After an encounter with Proteus, Elisa managed to convince some New Olympians—particularly Taurus—that not all humans are evil.

 A spinoff show, itself entitled The New Olympians, was planned; the Gargoyles episode featuring the characters was a "backdoor pilot".
 A series pitch was produced, revealing that the new series' storyline would have revolved around the New Olympians revealing themselves to humanity in front of the United Nations.
-The pitch, which is shown at Gathering conventions, introduced several new characters like Jove and hinted at a Romeo and Juliet-style romance between Sphinx (a New Olympian female) and Terry Chung (a human male).
+The pitch, which is shown at Gathering conventions, introduced several new characters like the electrokinetic Jove and hinted at a Romeo and Juliet-style romance between Sphinx (a New Olympian female) and Terry Chung (a human male).
 Although the series was never picked up, Greg Weisman has said that elements would have been included in the main Gargoyles series had it continued.
 Terry Chung appears as a trick or treater in the Gargoyles comic issue number four, which places the beginning of New Olympians at least a decade after the 2006 issues.
 He appears with during New Year's Eve of 1996 with his first cousin Tri Chung.